PhoenixTales/phoenix-docs/world/overworld.md

 [include image with the river and ocean blue]

 In Mikes third map sketch the former fields at the foot of the Old Fort have changed to be rice terraces at the foot of the New Camp, but they were still north of the Old Fort, from which you could look down upon them.
 The water from the terraces would already lead to a waterfall, which would form a small lake and then flow further, again into where the Psi Camp was supposed to be.
 But originally, as hinted at above, the Psi Camp was situated in the ocean; it had nothing to do with a swamp.
-But now the swamp was introduced, in Mikes third map sketch.
+But now the Swamp was introduced, in Mikes third map sketch.
 He decided to disconnect the ocean from this new idea of the swamp, drawing a long coast line in the east, north of the Psi Camp.

 To summarise:

 At first there was only one river in the world in the south of the Old Camp which was supposed to be close to the Old Fort and relatively close to the New Camp, with fields between the New Camp and the Fort.
 Then a second river was added in the north without any direct connection to a camp.
 The lake in the south was then conceptualised not only as being close to the New Camp, but as coming from a waterfall from within the camp, in which a dam was build that would water the rice terraces which replaced the former idea of the fields.
 Next the position of the camp was changed from southwest to northwest and the New Camp was from now on thought to be connected with the northern instead of the southern river.
 It was modeled in connection with the northern river in all versions of the game we know of.

 Then the shape of the southern river was changed, as it had lost its function of being related with watering the fields.
 It would no longer run from the left (southwest) to the right (southeast), but rather from the middle of the south to the middle of the east.
 Under the waterfall it came from there was drawn a lake (with a second, more hidden lake connected to it), underneath the cliff, where the Demontower was thought to be.
 This shape was roughly kept till release, but additional complexity was added by splitting it to form two rivers running along both sides of the Great Forest in the east.